-Lisa O'Donnell, our Principal as well as the College of Teachers run the Adult Learning within our school.
+Martin Buckmaster, Principal, as well as the College of Teachers run the Adult Learning within our school.
 At present there is no parent Adult Learning Initiative Coordinator for the School and this volunteer position is open.

-In 2019, we held termly parent/ teacher interviews for all of the classes as well as a parent/ teacher night for each of the classes.
+In 2020 we held parent/teacher interviews toward the end of each semester by phone or zoom for all of the classes as well as a February parent/teacher night for each of the classes.